 Support of the Spanish government for families

 The Spanish government offers a number of programs and services to support families.
-One important program includes the child benefits (Prestación por hijo a cargo) which provides financial assistance to families with children under the age of 18.
-The amount of the benefit is based on the number of children in the family, and it is paid out on a monthly basis.
+One important program includes child benefits (Prestación por hijo a cargo) which provides financial assistance to families with children under the age of 18.
+The amount of benefit is based on the number of children in the family, and it is paid out on a monthly basis.

 Families can also receive help with childcare expenses, as well as housing subsidies and grants for home repairs.
 In addition, the government offers free or reduced-cost health care and education for children.
 By offering these various forms of support, the government ensures that families are able to provide their children with a good quality of life.